 Establish rules and policies

 Children need to learn about the pitfalls and dangers of being active online.
 Managing Android devices in the classroom should involve blocking apps and monitoring activity – that is a given.
 But you can also do a lot of work in educating students on what is and what isn’t good online etiquette.
-Think of it like teaching children how to cross a digital street.
+Think of it as teaching children how to cross a digital street.
 In class, they can be made aware of certain pitfalls like:

 • Privacy and how they should take steps to protect it.